Home Music ProductionMIDI Keyboard Buying Guides How to Choose a MIDI Keyboard [Beginner’s Guide]

 I was simply interested in making music!

-The course I took was heavily on the Apple/Mac side of things, which I wasn’t too familiar with.
+The course I took showcased Apple Logic, which I wasn’t too familiar with either.

 It’s weird to think about that now; that a website accounting for over 80% of all social networking traffic could fall so hard and so fast.